AlphaTechnolog/nixmoment/.github/README.md

 You can change the colorscheme of some apps (it will mostly change aether shell colors when done), and change your hostname, username, etc

-> [!IMPORTANT]
-> Disable aether shell options there, check for `<root>.modules.homeManager.aetherShell` since it's a WIP
-> the source code has been made public pretty much recently! so still dont enable it till i test it further.

 ## Building the system

 When everything is done, just issue